IraKhomyk/IraKhomyk/README.md

-- 👋 Hi, I’m @IraKhomyk
+- 👋 Hi, I’m @IraKhomyk)
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming)
-- 🌱 I’m currently learning .Net and Angular.
+- 🌱 I’m currently learning .Net and Angular))
 - 📫 How to reach me ... linkedin.com/in/iryna-khomyk-8a4956205

 <!---